Naturality and mapping class groups in Heegaard Floer homology: Translating bifurcations of gradients to Heegaard diagrams

 \begin{proof} Since the family is generic, $(f_t,v_t) \in \FV_0(M,\g)$ for every $t \in [-1,1] \setminus \{0\}$, and $(f_0,v_0) \in \FV_1(M,\g)$.
 By Proposition~\ref{prop:grad-like}, the surface~$\S$ divides $(M,\g)$ into two sutured compression bodies $(M_-,\g_-)$ and $(M_+,\g_+)$.
 Let $\eps > 0$ be so small that for every $ t \in (-\eps,\eps)$, the surface~$\S$ is transverse to~$v_t$.

 First, suppose we are in case~\eqref{item:birthdeath}.
 Without loss of generality, we can assume that the bifurcation is an index~0-1 birth.
-The function~$f_0$ has a degenerate critical point at $p_0 \in M$, which splits into an index~0 critical point $p_t^0 \in C_0(f_t)$ and an index~1 critical point $p_t^1 \in C_1(f_t)$ for $t > 0$.
-Recall that the stable manifold $W^s(p_0)$ is a 1-manifold with boundary~at~$p_0$, while the unstable manifold $W^u(p_0)$ is locally diffeomorphic to~$\R^3_+$, with boundary the strong unstable manifold $W^{uu}(p_0)$.
-Note that $p_0$ has valency~1 in $\Gamma(f_0,v_0)$.
+The function~$f_0$ has a degenerate critical point at~$p_0 \in M$, which splits into an index~0 critical point $p_t^0 \in C_0(f_t)$ and an index~1 critical point $p_t^1 \in C_1(f_t)$ for $t > 0$.
+Recall that the stable manifold $W^s(p_0)$ is a 1-manifold with boundary~at~$p_0$, while the unstable manifold $W^u(p_0)$ is locally diffeomorphic to~$\R^3_+$, with boundary the strong unstable manifold $W^{uu}(p_0)$; see Figure~\ref{fig:codim1}.
+The critical points $p_0$ at $t=0$ and $p^0_t$ for $t > 0$ both have valence $k+1$ in $\Gamma(f_t, v_t)$, where $k$ is the number of flow-lines from~$p_0$ to index~$1$ critical points within $W^u(p_0)$.

 Recall that $p_0 \in C_{01}(f_0,v_0) \subset M_-$.
 Since $v_t$ is transverse to $\S$ for every $t \in (-\eps,\eps)$, both $p_t^0$ and $p_t^1$ lie in $M_-$, hence $C_{01}(f_t,v_t) \subset M_-$ for every $t \in (-\eps,\eps)$.
 This implies that $\S \in \S(f_t,v_t)$ for every $t \in (-\eps,\eps)$.